sagemathinc/cocalc_tutorial/getting_started/getting_started.md

 ---
 layout: page
-title: null
+title: Getting started with CoCalc

 next:
     url: /functionality/functionality.html
     title: A Tour of SMC
 ---
-# Getting started with CoCalc

 This section would help you familiarise with some of the Functions of CoCalc.

 ## Lecturers - Sign up for an account